ergoplatform/ergo-dex/docs/blog-post.md

 ## Conclusion

-At this point the reader may conclude that ErgoTool is a typical CLI utility, nothing special.
-Indeed, if this is the case, then my goal is achieved.
-ErgoTool is designed to be typical command line utility:
+ErgoTool is designed to look and feel like a typical CLI utility:
 - which is easy to use and fast to run from command line
+- can be scriptable via shell scripts
 - has built-in usage help
-- can be scriptable via shell script

-At the same time ErgoTool have a range of not-so-typical characteristics:
+At the same time ErgoTool is designed to be easily extensible:
 - implemented in high-level language Scala
 - reuses the core libraries which are used in Ergo network client
 - open source and fully documented

-- designed for unlimited extensibility
+This last point is especially important as many new commands can be easily added to ErgoTool, thanks to its architecture.
+If you need a specific feature or a command please file an issue or maybe even a PR.

-This last point is subject of the next planned blog post, so stay tuned!
+The extensibility of ErgoTool is a subject of the next planned blog post, stay tuned!

 ## References